Call For papers

 We encourage the submission of abstracts that increase contributions for students, activists and representatives of organisations committed to fostering a greater appreciation of LGBT+ history.
 OUTing The Past aims to provide bursaries to defray the cost of travel and accommodation for artists or activists who are chosen as presenters.
 Questions regarding participation can be sent to the conference Programme Coordinator at email@example.com.

 Decisions on abstracts for papers, panels and workshops will be communicated by the conference Advisory Panel in January 2020.
-A preliminary programme and the registration will be available at outingthepast.com from date tbc.
+A preliminary programme and the registration will be available at outingthepast.com from early 2020.

 The conference in context: